aromjhee/loopout/README.md

 - for example: schedule from when to wake up to how long I should take brushing my teeth, when and how long to get ready, etc
 - then be able to share this with other users to try out for themselves

-# Future Implementation
-- fun/interactive event when stopping the individual alarms
-    - when alarm rings, you must push stop in 15seconds and when you do it takes a selfie. at the end of the "day" it will compile all the selfies into one image or video or gif or what not so you can upload that as well

 # Feature
 - Timer / "Schedule" / "Time Segment" / "Session"
     - 00:00:00 ~ 24:00:00